How Long Do Panic Attacks Last, And How Is It Linked To Anxiety & Panic Disorder?

 Along the same lines as the previous tip, instead of fighting against the panic attack or trying desperately to make it go away, mindfully focus on the moment instead.
 Observe your symptoms without reacting to them.
 Stay in the moment and float along with the symptoms.
 This can take practice to master, and a therapist can help you use this technique.

-How can I be sure I’m okay?
+How can I be sure I’m okay if I’m experiencing a panic attack?

 Experiencing a panic attack can be terrifying and disorienting and lead to the development of ongoing anxiety.
 At the moment, between the shortness of breath and fear of losing control, panic attack symptoms can feel so real and so intense it seems impossible that they’re benign.
 That’s why so many people end up in the ER annually due to panic attacks.